-□ Check If the project fits the condition of the "CO Categorical Hot-Spot Finding".

-In the January 24, 2008, Transportation Conformity Rule Amendments, EPA included a provision at 40 CFR 93.123(a)(3) to allow the U.S. DOT, in consultation with EPA, to make categorical hot-spot findings in CO nonattainment and maintenance areas if appropriate modeling showed that a type of highway or transit project would not cause or contribute to a new or worsened air quality violation of the CO NAAQS or delay timely attainment of the NAAQS or required interim milestone(s), as required under 40 CFR 93.116(a).

-Projects Fitting the Condition of the CO Categorical Hot-Spot Finding (Updated 2/1/23)

-If the project's parameters fall within the acceptable range of modeled parameters, use FHWA 2023 CO Categorical Hot-Spot Finding Spreadsheet Tool: https://www.fhwa.dot.gov/environment/air_quality/conformity/policy_and_guidance/c mcf_2023/index.cfm

-NO - The project intersection does not fit the conditions of the CO Categorical Hot-Spot Finding.
+Check If the project fits the condition of the "CO Categorical Hot-Spot Finding". provision categorian modelinew on January 24, 2008, Transportation Conformity Rule Amendments, EPA included a ion at 40 CFR 93.123(a)(3) to allow the U.S. DOT, in consultation with EPA, to make rical hot-spot findings in CO nonattainment and maintenance areas if appropriate ing showed that a type of highway or transit project would not cause or contribute to a worsened air quality violation of the CO NAAQS or delay timely attainment of the QS or required interim milestone(s), as required under 40 CFR 93.116(a).
+Project 2/1/23 ets Fitting the Condition of the CO Categorical Hot-Spot Finding (Updated) FHWA project's parameters fall within the acceptable range of modeled parameters, use a 2023 CO Categorical Hot-Spot Finding Spreadsheet Tool: //www.fhwa.dot.gov/environment/air quality/conformity/policy and guidance/c 023/index.cfm $\bf NO$ - The project intersection does not fit the conditions of the CO Categorical HotSpot Finding.
 The Indian School Road/33rd Avenue intersection exceeds the maximum approach volume threshold of 2,640 vehicles per hour allowed by the tool.

-□ If answered "No" to all of the questions in the Project Assessment - Part A

-A qualitative CO analysis is required under 40 CFR 93.123(a)(2).
-The demonstrations required by 40 CFR 93.116 Localized CO, PM10, and PM2.5 violations (hot-spots) may be based on either:

-(i) Quantitative methods that represent reasonable and common professional practice;

-□ Check If an Air Quality Report includes CO modeling for NEPA EA/EIS use this report to satisfy option (i)

-- Or

-(ii) A qualitative consideration of local factors if this can provide a clear demonstration that the requirements of 40 CFR 93.116 are met.

-□ Check If there is an Air Quality Report that does not include CO modeling for NEPA EA/EIS use this report to satisfy (ii)

-□ Check If the project is a CE under NEPA that does not require Air Quality Report for NEPA EA/EIS use this Questionnaire to add additional justification to satisfy (ii)
+If answered "No" to all of the questions in the Project Assessment - Part A A qualitative CO analysis is required under 40 CFR 93.123(a)(2).
+The demonstrations required by 40 CFR 93.116 Localized CO, PM10, and PM2.5 violations (hot-spots) may be based on either: (i) Quantitative methods that represent reasonable and common professional practice; □ report Check If an Air Quality Report includes CO modeling for NEPA EA/EIS use this to satisfy option (i) - Or (ii) A qualitative consideration of local factors if this can provide a clear demonstration that the requirements of 40 CFR 93.116 are met. □ EA/EI Check If there is an Air Quality Report that does not include CO modeling for NEPA S use this report to satisfy (ii) □ NEPA Check If the project is a CE under NEPA that does not require Air Quality Report for EA/EIS use this Questionnaire to add additional justification to satisfy (ii)